Fabrice Joubert: Life and career

 In 2007, he settled in Paris to write and direct his first short animated film French Roast.
 The film was screened throughout the world and won multiple awards before being nominated for an Oscar in 2010.
-In 2013, he moved back to Los Angeles to work for Illumination Entertainment (Despicable Me, Minions, The Secret Life of Pets, Sing ...).
+In 2013, he moved back to Los Angeles to work for Illumination Entertainment (Despicable Me, Minions, The Secret Life of Pets, Sing and so on).
 There, he directed a series of short films and commercials.

-In 2019, Fabrice wrote, directed and produced his first live action short film "Safety".
+In 2019, Fabrice wrote, directed and produced his first live action short film Safety.

+In 2025, he co-directed with Alain Chabat the animated mini-series Asterix and Obelix: The Big Fight for Netflix.

 Filmography

-Fabrice worked on many different films, formats and techniques, here is a list of the film he worked on:
+Fabrice worked on many different films, formats and techniques.
+Here is a list of the films he worked on: